Classic Scottish Shortbread for your Christmas Cookie Tray

 This post may contain affiliate links.
 Please read our disclosure policy.

-The Christmas cookie tray isn’t complete without a Classic Scottish Shortbread cookie.
+The Christmas cookie tray isn't complete without a Classic Scottish Shortbread cookie - a simple, buttery biscuit that has stood the test of time.

-A simple and even “humble” biscuit can be the purest form of classic sweetness.
+A simple and even "humble" biscuit can be the purest form of classic sweetness.
 Classic Scottish Shortbread is a staple in our home during the holidays.
-It’s always on the top of my teenage son’s Christmas cookie wish list.
+It's always at the top of my family's Christmas cookie wish list.

 Scottish Shortbread History